PedroZappa/42_push_swap/README.md

 Less common, but more often explicitly specified, the **average-case time complexity** is the average length of time required to run a given algorithm.

-In either case, the **Time Complexity** is generally expressed as a function of the input size.
-Such a function is most often very difficult to define, and since its running time is usually inconsequential, it is customary to focus on the **asymptotic behaviour** of the complexity
+**Time Complexity** is generally expressed as a function of the input size.
+Such a function is most often very difficult to define, and since its running time is usually inconsequential, it is customary to focus on the **asymptotic behaviour** of the complexity.

 > [!Note]
 >